Rishi Opel, Writer and Director of The Grind, discusses the making of the film

 Bo Bilstup was a great DOP.
 I had interviewed around ten different cinematographers who were all great, but none had shot anything similar to what I wanted.
 When I saw Bo’s work I knew immediately he had a good eye.
 We sat down and discussed the look of The Grind.
 We had a lot in common and we had a similar taste in movies.
 He told me his favourite movie was Magnolia.
 Bo told me he thought the movie should be hand held with a fly-on-the-wall look.
 Bo was also the only person to send me an honest review of my script which led me to think that he really believed in the project.

 Watch as many films as you can and then go out and make films.
 Try and get as much experience as you can before attempting a feature film.
 Shane Meadows made dozens of short films before making his first feature.
-Don’t give up, if I can do it you can do it.
+Don’t give up; if I can do it you can do it.

-I would have liked to created a better business plan and ideally have had experienced producers on board at an early stage.
+I would have liked to create a better business plan and ideally have had experienced producers on board at an early stage.
 I would have liked better control of the overall spend of the production as well.
 I also would have liked to have stuck to my original vision of what I wanted.
-In some ways I did get what I wanted, but there were changes during pre-production & during the production to keep certain people happy.
+In some ways I did get what I wanted, but there were changes during pre-production and during the production to keep certain people happy.
 That's just how it is in the movie business.

 There were changes to the script too.
 A lot of the darker scenes were removed from the film and several producers involved wanted to remove these scenes and concentrate on the character development and drama side of the story such as the back story of the characters.
 Many people believed that my vision was too violent.

 I also wanted more realistic drug references such as drug taking, drug dealing and there were scenes with strippers which the producers removed, although not entirely sure why?
 There was also another scene where Bobby cuts himself across his chest because of the pain he had put his family through.
-This was a scene I visualised before I had even started writing the treatment of my short film eight years ago.
+This was a scene I visualised before I had even started writing the treatment of my short film in 2002.
 Again this was deemed too extreme, but in hindsight this was an admission too far.
 It told us of Bobby's extreme nature, and his ability to self-harm.

 The Grind was not only a commercial product for an audience, but it was a story that was a part of me.
 The Grind was my own life experience.

 I’ve seen a couple of UK gangster films where the violence is pretty unrealistic.
 I think you have to respect your audience and not only give them what they want, but give them a true portrayal to the world that you're introducing.
-However, if I hadn't made the changes I may have not got the brilliant cast that I did get.
+However, if I hadn’t made the changes I may have not got the brilliant cast that I did get.
 Getting a good cast also allowed us to raise more money and we managed to achieve a very high production value.
+Overall it was a team effort and a great collaboration.